singh-jagjot/WindowLogger/README.md

     Ans: No, WindowLogger does not support any operating systems other that Microsoft Windows.

+2) Not working/Unexpected results?

+    Ans: Try running the script as an admin.

 ## Disclaimer
 Use this script at your own risk.
 I do NOT take responsibility of any damages you/someone faced using this script including system/machine and user privacy damages.